Anthony Rizzo Player Props: Yankees vs. Red Sox

 Anthony Rizzo At The Plate

-- In 15.0% of his games this year, he has gone deep, and 4.3% of his trips to the plate.
+- He has hit a long ball in nine games this season (14.3%), homering in 4.1% of his trips to the dish.

-- In 36.7% of his games this year, Rizzo has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in two contests.
+- Rizzo has had at least one RBI in 34.9% of his games this season (22 of 63), with more than one RBI eight times (12.7%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 43.3% of his games this season, with more than one run scored in 10.0%.
+- He has scored in 27 of 63 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.